SoftHu/tos_avg/En/Nyotengu.md

 Start -->1753123160870296[<b>Speaker 👉 Nyotengu:</b>
 \nThe fluttering Koinobori remind me of war flags... are they serving alcohol yet?]
 Start -->1753123460401561[<b>Speaker 👉 Nyotengu:</b>
 \nDid you two have fun at the festival?
-There is a dragon waiting to burst forth from young Kon, I know it.]
+There is a dragon waiting to burst forth from young &lbrace;npc.4101&rbrace;, I know it.]
 Start -->1775162815304726[<b>Speaker 👉 Nyotengu:</b>
 \nAnother long day of guarding sleepy Seikyu...
 I'll be drinking later if you care to join.]
 Start -->1775163103296538[<b>Speaker 👉 Nyotengu:</b>
-\nFox ruin monsters are hardly a challenge, the real battle is cleaning up their remains.
+\n&lbrace;location.10&rbrace; monsters are hardly a challenge, the real battle is cleaning up their remains.
 Is one good fight too much to ask?]
 Start -->1775163107154971[<b>Speaker 👉 Nyotengu:</b>
 \nNot now, Little Fox.
 Saturdays are for prayer - a warrior must also condition their spirit.]
 Start -->1775164372485149[<b>Speaker 👉 Nyotengu:</b>